Pivotal Elections for Democrats and Republicans in Virginia

 Several members of the Alexandria Chamber of Commerce came that evening to hear the candidates for the position of governor.

-History to prove that Democrats are in control while, for the first time, poll gives a short Republican victory, Terry McAuliffe’s team isn’t too proud to share the stage with the two Republicans who came to support it.
+The date is to prove that Democrats are in control while, for the first time, a poll gives a slim victory to a Republican, Terry McAuliffe’s team isn’t too proud to share the stage with the two Republicans who came to the podium. employment.

 One is David Ramadan, a former Republican elected to the state legislature, and the other is Billy Kristol, a longtime Republican who served in the Bush Sr. Today, he supports Terry McAuliffe, Democrat.